tigerfarm/arduino/Altair101/development/README.md

 --------------------------------------------------------------------------------
-# Altair 101 Development Steps
+# Altair 101 Development Programs

-  The Altair 101 is a hardware and software emulator of the basic Altair 8800 computer from 1975.
-  The current development computer is functionally complete!
+The programs in this directory are programs I used to develop and test specific code with the goal to use it in Processor.ino, which is the Altair 101 emulator program.
+For example, inputSwitchToggle.ino, tests using a 74HC595 Shift Register, serial to parallel chip, to read multiple pin inputs.
+It uses 4 pins on a microcontroller.
+Once tested, I then could use the tested code in Processor.ino

+pcf8574inputLogic.ino is key program I use when developing code for my toggle inputs. pcf8574inputBasic.ino was used first, to developed the basic code that is used in pcf8574inputLogic.ino. pcf8574inputLogic.ino further develops the code by adding logic that is used in Processor.ino.

 ````
   ---------------------------------------------